How do taxes work with Airbnb?

 - Mortgage interest or rent

-- Get a market valuation of the property at the date you start renting it out.
-This can be essential for CGT purposes, particularly where the house you are renting out is also the one you live in.
+- Obtain a current market evaluation of the property on the day you intend to begin renting it out.
+This can be quite important for capital gains tax purposes, in particular in the case where the home you rent out is also the home you reside in.

-- Keep records of all your income and expenses.
-The ATO may ask to see them, particularly if they query an expense.
+- Maintain accurate records of all of your income and spending.
+The ATO might ask to see them, especially if they have questions about a particular spending.

 Don’t file late